-We charge a FLAT RATE TRAPPING FEE for Two (2) weeks of Coyote trapping.
-There is NO set up fee, NO per animal fee, NO need for an estimate or quote.
+We charge a FLAT-RATE TRAPPING FEE for Two (2) weeks of Coyote trapping.
+There is NO setup fee, NO per animal fee.

-The trapping fee is all inclusive: Ten (10) trips out every single day (Monday through Friday) to set the traps, check the traps and to remove any coyotes trapped.
-In the State of Georgia we are required by our license to check our traps every single day.
+The trapping fee is all inclusive: Up to Ten (10) trips out every single day (Monday through Friday) to set the traps, check the traps and to remove any coyotes trapped.
+In Georgia, we are required by our license to check our traps every single day.
 No exceptions.
 Daily trap checking is important for many reasons:

 1) It’s the law